ugumba/homey-panasonic-comfort-cloud-alt/README.md

 # Why?

-There's already an unofficial [Homey app for PCC](https://homey.app/en-us/app/com.panasonic.PCC/Panasonic-Comfort-Cloud/), but it's closed source, with no official forum, maintained by a single, hard-to-reach developer.
+There's already an unofficial [Homey app for PCC](https://homey.app/en-us/app/com.panasonic.PCC/Panasonic-Comfort-Cloud/) (referred to as "the original app" below), but it's closed source, with no official forum, maintained by a single, hard-to-reach developer.
 An ad-hoc community thread has gathered [here](https://community.homey.app/t/error-panasonic-comfort-cloud-app/65935).

 Panasonic recently imposed rate-limiting on their authentication service.
-The above app stopped working - showing "internal server error" or "ServerError" in Homey.
+The original app stopped working - showing "internal server error" or "ServerError" in Homey.
 (It probably authenticates on every service request, ignoring the auth token.)

 The alternative app presented here is virtually identical in behaviour, except that authentication occurs only once, and the auth token is reused until it expires.